barthelemymp/TULIP-TCR/README.md

 ## data
 the data folder contains the data to reproduce results of the paper.
+Seenpeptides.zip: contains the data to reproduce the experiments on seen peptide. (model for this part is directly the one in model_weights)
+Unseenpeptides.zip: contains the data to reproduce the experiments on unseen peptide.
+RepertoireMining.zip: contains the data to reproduce the repertoire mining of neoantigen.
-The largest training will be in the Seen.zip
+The largest training will be in the Seenpeptides.zip